jackbrumley/whisper-dictation/README.md

 - **OUTPUT_MODE**
   Determines how the text is output:
   - `typed`: Simulates typing by outputting characters one at a time.
-  - `instant`: Outputs the text using a much faster typing simulation. **Note:** When set to "instant," the application outputs a message in the console: "Future functionality coming soon.
-Recommend reducing the time between key presses."
-This mode does not use true copy-paste yet.
+  - `instant`: Outputs the text using a much faster typing simulation. **Note:** When set to "instant," the application outputs a message in the console: "Future functionality"

 ## Setting Up Your OpenAI API Key